espitiaandres/penguin/README.md

 # 🐧 Penguin_py 🐧

-Penguin: a customizable stopwatch decorator ⏱
+Penguin is a lightweight, customizable stopwatch ⏱ decorator that helps you determine how long it takes for your functions to run.

 <img
     src="/img/penguin_py_logo.jpg"